specarmi/Thermal_SuperPoint_SLAM/README.md

 ## Preprocessing and Evaluation (*utils/* and *evaluation/*)

 Any of these scripts that do not work with ROS bags can be run using the pytorch-superpoint environment (see the section SuperPoint Training above).
 The scripts that work with ROS bags require ROS to be installed (and were tested with [ROS melodic](http://wiki.ros.org/melodic/Installation)) and we have also found that these scripts do not work within conda environments.
+The scripts that create GIFs additionally require PIL which can be installed with `pip install Pillow`.

 # 2. Image Directory Preprocessing

 This section explains how to apply contrast limited adaptive histogram equalization (CLAHE) to an image directory containing 16 bit thermal images.
 This is a step we took for training our thermal SuperPoint network but it is not necessary for training on RGB images.
-See our report for more details.
+See our video and report for more details.

 The script `utils/image_directory_preprocessor.py` is provided to apply CLAHE to an image directory and write the results to a new directory.
 See the script's help message for the full details.